ethereum/eth-wiki/roadmap/istanbul.md

 </div>

+### EIPs grouped by scope and effect
+Some EIPs are complementary and some are mutually exclusive improvements that deprecate other proprosals.
+Below is a rough clustering to highlight these relationships.

+Edits are welcome.

+#### Proposals that are independent
+1057 ProgPOW
+1380 Reduced gas cost for call to self
+1559 Fee market change
+1803 Rename opcodes for clarity
+1848 Fork Names Standard
+1985 Formal declaration of implicit EVM parameters 2025 New developer funding through model
+2028 18 months of [block-reward-based](https://github.com/MadeofTin/EIPs/blob/ETH1.X/EIPS/eip-2025.md) funding to improve present-day ethereum (1.x)

+#### Elliptic curve cluster:
+1829 Allows a class of eliptic curves to be supported through linear combinations.
+1108 Supplements 1829 by reducing the cost of addition, multiplication and and pairing checks (specifically to make alt_bn128 cheaper for immediate use)
+2024 Introduces a specific precompile for Blake2b for immediate use.
+2046 and 1109 both seek to reduce the cost of calling a precompile, making 1108 and 2024 cheaper.
+Decision needs to be made which one is better.
+Considerations: CALL vs STATICCALL, new opcode vs modifying existing and attack vecctors from disk loading.
+[Discussion on FEM](https://ethereum-magicians.org/t/eip-1109-remove-call-costs-for-precompiled-contracts/447)
+1352 Specifies a restricted address range for precompies and is required for 2046.
+1930 Adds the ability to make calls with specific amounts of gas, with a revert endpoint, through new variants of STATICCALL, DELEGATECALL and CALL.
+This may affect 2046 which also affects CALL/STATICCALL.

+#### Contract storage writing
+1283 Enables multiple write operation within a single call frame, allowing re-entry locks and multi-sends.
+1706 is a required for compatibility with many existing contracts.

+#### Account versioning cluster:
+To enable eWASM to be introduced, smart contracts need to reference a VM version.
+This could be achieved one of three ways:
+- 1702 (which is also needed for 615).
+Version for contract families as new RLP item.
+- 1707 + 1712.
+Version as RLP item based on code header prefix.
+Possibly backward incompatible.
+- 1891 Version goes in separate contract.
+Worse performance, but improves on the above by: allowing account state format to stay the same, allowing precompile invokation to stay the same and by preventing forging of version bytes.
+615 Requires any one of the versioning systems and allows for improved EVM performance and allows dynamic jumps to be avoided by using static jumps and subroutines.
+This allows improved control-flow, data-flow, static and formal analyses.
+663 increases stack depth and relates to 615 which also affects the stack.

+#### Storage gas cost cluster
+1884 Increases SLOAD and BALANCE gas costs, to properly reflect real relative CPU-time cost.
+2035 Part of the state rent roadmap, also increases SLOAD in order to allow better block proof transmission.
+2045 Introduces a new gas counter `particles` to be used in eWASM and changes gas costs of storage.

+#### Chain metadata cluster
+1965 Adds a precompile to get the ChainID at a specific block number.
+This likely supercedes both proposals
+- 1959 Which introduces ChainID as a new opcode, but likely has reduced fork freedom.
+- 1344 Which introduces ChainID via a smart contract, which likely has a replay vulnerability.
+2014 Introduces an extensible contract system to bring more data to smart contracts, including block hashes and chain identifiers, using the contract ABI encoding.
+Might be used with 1965 or 1959 to check the validity of the chain identifier for a block.

+#### State rent cluster
+State rent proposal is planned as a [gradual upgrade](https://medium.com/@akhounov/state-rent-changes-for-the-next-ethereum-hard-fork-f68a826558c5) over multiple hard forks.
+2029 (part A), 2031 (part B), 2027 (part C) and 2026 (part H)

 # Updates
 _Newest at the top, likely EthCatHerders repo / Github project will be source of updates going forward_